PallavShukla971/0101-Python-Student-Result-Analysis-Machine-Learning-Data-Analayst-Project/README.md

 # 0101-Python-Student-Result-Analysis-Machine-Learning-Data-Analayst-Project

-Hey Everyone- This Project is made in Python with some extenshive use of SQL
+Hey Everyone- This Project is made in MySQL Workbench with some extenshive use of SQL

 Dataset Uploaded above.